anakazel/algorithms/README.md

+algorithms
+===================
 A project containing implementations for a series of well-known algorithms.
-===================